neurobazaar/csc435-zeromq-tutorial/README.md

 git submodule update
 ```

 To run the Java solution you will need to have Java 1.7.x and Maven 3.6.x installed on your systems.
-On Ubuntu 22.04 you can install Java and Maven using the following commands:
+You will also need to install the JeroMQ (Java ZeroMQ) library and development jar.
+On Ubuntu 22.04 you can install Java, Maven and JeroMQ using the following commands:

 ```
-sudo apt install openjdk-17-jdk maven
+sudo apt install openjdk-17-jdk maven libjeromq-java

 ```